MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

     ![A screenshot of the go-on the air dialog](media/go-on-the-air-dialog.png)

-* New screensharing UI.
+* New screensharing UI:

-    * Before starting a screenshare, dotted line indicates you can share to that screen.
+    * Before starting a screenshare, the dotted line indicates you can share to that screen.

         ![A screenshot of the screensharing UI](media/before-screen-share.png)

-    * Once screensharing is started, you see a "You are screen sharing" toast notification, and the **Stop sharring** option.
+    * Once screen sharing is started, you see a **You are screen sharing** toast notification, and the **Stop sharring** option.
 Solid line indicates you're current sharing a screen.

         ![A screenshot of the screensharing UI during a screen share](media/after-screen-share.png)